 A few reports of upset stomach.
 The container is flimsy and prone to breakage, which results in stale treats.

-A value priced canister filled with 20 ounces of seafood flavors felines love – crab, tuna, and shrimp.
+A value-priced bag filled with 20 ounces of seafood flavors felines love: crab, tuna, and shrimp.
 Only 1.3 calories per treat.
 Crunchy, and the resealable container keeps them fresh.

 A few cat owners reported that their cats preferred other types of treats over them, but most were happy with these.
 Contains BHA and BHT preservatives.

-Tasty tuna-flavored treats with shape and texture that helps clean teeth and freshen breath – has the Veterinary Oral Health Council Seal of Acceptance for tartar reduction.
+Tasty tuna-flavored treats with shape and texture that help clean teeth and freshen breath.
+Has the Veterinary Oral Health Council Seal of Acceptance for tartar reduction.
 No artificial preservatives or flavors.
 Only 1.25 calories per treat.

 Some reports of upset stomach, and some cats don't like them.
 The container's lid doesn't fit very well, which causes treats to lose freshness.